lubancafe/fastai/README.md

 ## After Lesson1@fastai, dive into basics of deep learning
 To solve such complex problem (image classification), you may feel above codes too simple just like me.
-This is the pain of top-down learning approach, the "whole-picture" is a black magic box.
+This is the pain of top-down learning approach, what behind "whole-picture" is a black magic box.
 As we ask what's behind this black-box, we are asking a 'top-down' question in problem-solving way.

 Questions I ask myself:
-- How computer learns the weights and bias (W, b) of each pixel on an image set from training data? [solved](https://github.com/lubancafe/fastai/blob/master/README.md#my-understanding-on-labels-weights-and-bias-y--wx--b)
+- How computer learns the weights and bias (W, b) of each pixel on an image dataset from training data? [solved](https://github.com/lubancafe/fastai/blob/master/README.md#my-understanding-on-labels-weights-and-bias-y--wx--b)
-- And how the classification is calculated on valid data? [solved](https://github.com/lubancafe/fastai/blob/master/README.md#my-understanding-on-labels-weights-and-bias-y--wx--b)
+- And how the classification is calculated on test data for predication? [solved](https://github.com/lubancafe/fastai/blob/master/README.md#my-understanding-on-labels-weights-and-bias-y--wx--b)
 - Why softmax regression for image classification?

 ### Understand Deep Learning much easier - if you can read excel you can understand the learning process